 Even though the beach ports were visually stunning, they lacked the aesthetic of a strong cultural and historical identity that thrives in Old San Juan.
 What makes Old San Juan such an alluring place to visit is the authenticity that comes from embracing the physical, social, and cultural aspects that make the city unique.

 Unlike Old San Juan, some ports of call are privately owned and operated by cruise lines, and, although beautiful, they resonate a sense of forged identity for commercial purposes.
 At these ports, I felt as though something was missing.
-Even though I knew I was in another country or on a another island, my physical surroundings didn’t make it feel that way.
+Even though I knew I was in another country or on another island, my physical surroundings didn’t make it feel that way.
 At the beach ports, there was significantly less cultural, historical and social influence.

 The beauty of Old San Juan was being greeted by Puerto Rican business owners as I wandered through the vibrant streets and asking locals for directions when I got lost.